admeeer/ci-tutorial/README.md

    1. Click the topmost workflow
    2. Success (hopefully!)

-## Personalizing the tests

-### The local way
+## Customizing output and test validation

+These steps show you how to clone the repository onto your local machine, personalize the output and test validation, and then push your changes up to your GitHub fork.
+After, we'll view the workflow executing your new changes.

-This tutorial assumes you have installed a Python interpreter and Git.
+**The ocky way**.
+This tutorial assumes you have forked the repository and installed a Python interpreter and Git.
 See https://git-scm.com/ and https://www.python.org/downloads/ for further information.
-- Fork the repository
-  1. Navigate to the repository: `https://github.com/admeeer/cicd-tutorial`
-  2. In the top right, click the dropdown next to `Fork` and click `Create a new fork`
-  3. Click `Create fork`

 - Clone the repository
   1. Run `git clone https://github.com/admeeer/cicd-tutorial.git`
 - Navigate to the cloned directory